ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

 What you're seeing here is the "dynamic" behavior of the Channel Entries Tag.
 By default the Tag will look for a valid **URL Title** in the current URL, and if one exists, show only that Entry in what's known as "Single Entry" mode.
+This is very useful, since we didn't have to create another template just to show our Entries all by themselves.
-This can be very useful, but it may also not be wanted in some cases.
-A good example would be when you have a sidebar showing a list of recent Entries from various Channels, and you do not want that list influenced by what happens to be in the current URL.
+In some cases, though, we may not want this to happen.
+A good example would be if we had a sidebar showing a list of recent Entries from various Channels, and we didn't want that list influenced by what happens to be in the current URL.
 To disable this behavior, set the *dynamic* parameter to "no"::